 HOW DO WE ARRANGE A WEDDING AT ST NICHOLAS’ OR ST MARY'S CHURCH?

-If you want to get married at St Nicholas’ or St Mary’s church, you should come to vestry hour.
-You don’t need to make an appointment, just call in.
+If you want to get married at St Nicholas’ or St Mary’s church, you should contact the church office for the dates of wedding vestry sessions which will usually be between 7:00 PM and 7:45 PM on specific Thursday evenings at the St Nicholas’ Centre (70 Church Road, next door to the church).
 If at all possible, both of you should attend together so that you can discuss the arrangements that you hope to make.
-You will be seen by a member of our clergy and one of the churchwardens.

 WHAT SHOULD WE BRING WITH US?

-You should bring with you some proof of your name, age and nationality (for example a valid passport or EEU identity card, together with your driving licence and a utility bill).
 There are some forms which you will both need to fill in and sign.
 We will take you through the eligibility criteria so we will need to see your decree absolute if you are divorced and your previous spouse’s death certificate if you are widowed.
-We will also ask you for a deposit (around £50) to confirm the booking.
-We might be able to let you know about availability over the ‘phone, but you must come in person to book a wedding and sign the forms.
+We will also ask you for a deposit of £50 to confirm the booking.

 WHO CAN GET MARRIED AT OUR CHURCHES?